Business Loop Interstate 80

 This realignment of route numbers shows that the idea that Interstate 880 was stolen from Sacramento and given to the Bay Area is false -- Interstate 880 was not in use in California for at least two years (1980-1982).

 The 1980 FHWA action made no change to the classification of FAU 6380.
 In order to ensure FAP continuity in Sacramento, FAP 51 is extended over FAU 6380.
 Again, there is no signage change.
 This did not occur until the passage of SB 91.
 State Senate Bill 191 (1981) made several changes in the highway system to reflect the FHWA actions.
-Resignage results.
-880 is deleted from the state highway system; 80 is rerouted over it.
-The FAP 51 segment of the old 80 alignment is renumbered as California State Route 51.
+New signs were posted at this point.
+880 was deleted from the state highway system, and 80 was rerouted over it.
+The FAP 51 segment of the old 80 alignment is renumbered as California 51.

 FAI 305 was then renumbered as a westward extension of U.S. 50.
 All of the old 80 alignment will be signed as Interstate Business Loop 80 per AASHTO approval.
 FAI 305 was never signed as Interstate 305.
 However, the FAI designation remains in place to this day.
-Therefore, it is correct to state that Interstate 305 indeed exists between the Interstate 80/U.S. 50 interchange in West Sacramento and the California 99/U.S. 50/California 51 interchange near downtown Sacramento.
-According to Joe Rouse, the Interstate 305 designation is only a federal designation, and is used for funding purposes only.
+Therefore, it is correct to state that Interstate 305 indeed exists between the Interstate 80/U.S. 50 interchange in West Sacramento through the California 99/U.S. 50/California 51 interchange near downtown Sacramento and then northeast to the American River bridge (C Street).1 According to Joe Rouse, the Interstate 305 designation is only a federal designation, and is used for funding purposes only.
 The state route number is 50 and that is how Caltrans refers to it, even though it is primarily signed as Business Loop I-80.
-There have not been and there are still no Interstate 305 shields on it at all.
+There have not been and are no plans to sign Interstate 305 shields on it at all.
 The Interstate 305 designation has only appeared on a couple of local street maps, and that was years ago.
+Interstate 305 is not designated in the California Streets and Highways Code, either (unlike most signed California state routes).

 By 1982, the routes affected by SB 191 were completely signed and marked (1982 was the first year of a signed Business Loop I-80 freeway in Sacramento).
 The old Business Loop (Spur?)
 I-80 along West Capitol Avenue (Former U.S. 40/99W) was deleted to avoid confusion.
 It was not until the following year, 1983, when Caltrans asked FHWA and AASHTO to add new routes to the Interstate system in the Bay Area.
 The requests were: renumber Interstate 180 as an extension of Interstate 580; designate California 17 from San Jose to Oakland as Interstate 880; and change the freeway portion of California 238 near Hayward to Interstate 238.
 These requests are approved, resulting in FAP routes 238, 580, and 880.
 Again, no signage changes are made because the changes had not been made in the state highway system.
 Interstate 180 may have been signed, but if so, it was brief.
 Interstate 180 violated California's number duplication policy (since there is a State Route 180 through Fresno in Central California).
 However, Interstate 180 was classified as Route 17 in the state highway system and was mostly signed as State Route 17.
 FHWA had classified it as FAI 180.
 The route was not full freeway through Richmond - it became full freeway in the late 1990s.
 Perhaps for this reason it was reclassified as FAP 580 (rather than FAI 580).